Keep yourself and your colleagues safe when working on site. Learn about potential hazards, gain practical advice and prove your understanding.

 What qualification will I get?

 - You will receive confirmation that you have successfully completed the Site Safety Plus, Health and safety awareness course in the form of a 'Score Report' from our examination provider, Pearson VUE.
+You will also receive a digital certificate via email within 48 hours.

 - It is equivalent to the Level 1 Award in Health and safety in a construction environment and can be used to support your application for a CSCS labourer card.